Navigate the stunning glacial lakes of Aoraki Mount Cook National Park on an unforgettable boat tour.

 Aoraki Mount Cook National Park, a UNESCO World Heritage site within Te Wahipounamu, is renowned for its dramatic alpine scenery, including New Zealand's highest peak.
 But beyond the jagged summits and vast mountain ranges lies a landscape sculpted by ice, evident in the park's breathtaking glacial lakes.
 Glacier boat tours offer a unique perspective, allowing visitors to glide across these vibrant, turquoise waters, getting remarkably close to the source of their mesmerizing colour: the Tasman Glacier.
 These tours are more than just a scenic cruise; they are an immersive encounter with the raw power and artistry of glacial forces that continue to shape this iconic region.
 Imagine the crisp mountain air, the striking blues and whites of icebergs, and the sheer scale of the surrounding peaks from the water's surface.
 It's an experience that connects you directly to the heart of the Southern Alps.

-Discover our top picks for glacier boat tours in Aoraki Mount Cook National Park (Te Wahipounamu)
+Looking to book?
+View all available glacier boat tours in Aoraki Mount Cook National Park (Te Wahipounamu) with live pricing and instant confirmation.

 Experience the majestic Southern Alps from the unique vantage point of a glacial lake.